amandavisconti/infinite-ulysses-dissertation/README.md

 * [Annotator](https://www.drupal.org/project/annotator) module: [Contributors](https://www.drupal.org/node/1960282/committers)
 Initial configuration on a Drupal site is currently a bit involved.
 Tags can be added to annotations, but not saved/stored (they're lost on page refresh).
 Admins can't interact with the Annotation entity via the Field UI (not fieldable), among other issues with how annotations are set up as entities.

-I'm currently using customizations of these two modules graciously provided by a digital humanist working on a related project to solve these issues; that code is not yet shared here, as the collaborator has not yet made their code public (but plans to do so with a FOSS license).
+I'm currently using improved versions of these two modules created by Michael Widner (@mwidner)/Stanford's Lacuna Stories project and graciously shared with me (yay digital humanities community!).
+That code is not yet shared here, as the Lacuna Stories project has not yet made their code public (but plans to do so).

 More thorough crediting of FOSS licenses, previous contributors to customized modules, etc. will eventually be outlined here.
+When code is a bit more cleaned up, I'll try to label provenance within code as well, so that files representing multiple people's work clearly attribute each piece to its author.
+I've started to do that locally via comments beginning //Amanda:

 ##Future stuff!
 - [ ] Alpha-testing: Open site to committee, Ulysses Seen, friends (November-December 2014)